Without it, the network administrator has to manually set up every client who joins the network, challenging to manage when scaling large networks.

 - DHCP is not inherently secure and non-routable protocol.

 - DHCP is vulnerable to Man in the middle attacks where an attacker can intercept messages between two parties and memory consumption issues.

 - Unless the DHCP server has a backup system, all the devices connected to the DHCP server would be affected when the DHCP server fails.

 - DHCP is not suitable for permanent purposes for needing constant access like printers.

 - DHCP lacks any built-in mechanism that would enable clients and servers to authenticate each other.

 Let’s learn what kind of information is provided by the DHCP server to the clients.
 The DHCP port number for the server is 67 and 68 for the client.
-The DHCP server provides basic four information to the DHCP clients but there are 8 DHCP messages in the process.
+The DHCP server offers the necessary four information to the DHCP clients, but there are 8 DHCP messages in the process.

 - The IP address for the clients(Computer, Desktop, Smartphone, Laptop)

 - The IP address of the Domain Name Server